Max Timisela

-Max Timisela (6 July 1944 in Bandung, Jawa Barat) is a retired Indonesian footballer who played as a forward.
-He won with Persib Bandung the Perserikatan in 1962 and played for Indonesia in 1963–1970.
+Max Timisela (6 July 1944) is an Indonesian former footballer who played as a forward.
+He represented the Indonesia national team from 1963 to 1970.
+He was a part of Persib Bandung that won the Perserikatan in 1962.

 Early career

 Timisela's early career started at Cimahi.
 In the 1950s, when he was at Junior High School, he signed into UNI Bandung following his brothers.
 From there, the chance to sign into Persib opened.

 Finally, Timisela started to play for Persib in 1962.
 As other young players, started into the bench.
 After three years, he made it into Persib's starting eleven.